KhaledElshokri/KhaledElshokri/README.md

 ### Hi There!
 My name is Khaled.
 -----
 # :postbox: About Me
 I am a Computer Engineering student graduating in 2026!
-Looking for Internship opportunities for winter and summer 2025
+Looking for Internship opportunities for summer 2025

 ### :briefcase: Credentials
 - Experience:
+  - Incoming intern at Autodesk
   - Interned at CAE Inc. for 12 months
   - Teaching Assistant at Concordia University
   - You can view a few of my projects here on my GitHub page!